-Notes on identity:
+Notes on terminology:

-The use of identity labels throughout LGBT history is a messy and fraught with controversy.
-Terminology that is preferred or embraced in one generation often becomes a pejorative in the next.
-Throughout this project, I try to use the terminology that was commonly used during the time period in which I am discussing.
+All of this is to say that language constantly changes.
+Throughout this project, I have chosen to the terminology that was commonly used during the time period in which I am discussing.
 My purpose here is to more accurately convey the atmosphere and sensibilities of the people, places and events at the time they took place.
-I do this because I believe that when we yank history and polish it up for modern priorities, we lose the full context of the times we are attempting to observe.
-I believe it is best to use the words our fore-bearers used to describe the communities they created for themselves and to understand better how they saw themselves.
-At no point should my use of these terms be construed as a lack of awareness of the ways these terms can cause discomfort with contemporary readers.
+I do this because I believe that when we yank history out of its original context and polish it up for modern sensitivities, we erase an important part of history and the people who lived it.

 Notes on epithets:

 If we preserve those words along with the names of those who uttered them, then we ensure their legacy, such as it is, is never forgotten.
 Maybe it will serve as a lesson for those who today think nothing of expressing similar or other forms of bigotry.
-If that is the legacy they want to leave to their descendants, let them have it.
+If that is the legacy they want to leave to their descendants, so be it.